1922 regnal list of Ethiopia: Heruy Wolde Selassie and Wazema

-Selassie wrote a book titled Wazema which contained a version of the regnal list.
-The title "Wazema" translates to The Vigil, a metaphor to celebrate the history of the kings of Ethiopia.
-The book was divided into two sections, the first deals with political Ethiopian history from the dawn of history to modern times, while the second section deals with the history of the Ethiopian church.
-Kropp noted there were three different versions of the regnal list published in the works of Selassie.
+Selassie wrote a book titled Wazema, which contained a version of the regnal list.
+The title "Wazema" translates to The Vigil, a metaphor celebrating the history of the kings of Ethiopia.
+The book was divided into two sections: the first covers Ethiopian political history from the dawn of history to modern times, while the second covers the history of the Ethiopian church.
+Kropp noted that there were three different versions of the regnal list published in Selassie's works.
 Selassie's regnal list omits the first dynasty of Tafari's list – the so-called "Tribe of Ori or Aram" – and also the first three rulers of the second dynasty, instead beginning in 2545 BC with king Sebtah.
-Selassie himself stated that he used European literature among his sources, including James Bruce's Travels to Discover the Source of the Nile (1790).
-Manfred Kropp felt the existence of multiple versions of the regnal list suggest that Selassie grew increasingly critical of the sources he used for the first version of the list in 1922.
+Selassie himself stated that he used European literature as a source, including James Bruce's Travels to Discover the Source of the Nile (1790).
+Manfred Kropp felt that the existence of multiple versions of the regnal list suggested that Selassie grew increasingly critical of the sources he used for the first version in 1922.
 Ethiopian historian Sergew Hable Selassie commented that Heruy Wolde Selassie "strove for accuracy" but the sources he used for Wazema "precluded his success".

 Manfred Kropp noted one important source for the information in Wazema.
-Selassie himself told the reader that if they wish to find out about more about Joktan, the supposed founder of the Ag'azyan dynasty, they could consult page 237 of a book by "Moraya".
-At first Kropp thought this was referring to Alexandre Moret, but it was later made clear that Selassie's regnal list had been significantly inspired by a book called Histoire de l'Éthiopie by Louis J. Morié, published in 1904.
+Selassie himself told the reader that if they wished to learn more about Joktan, the supposed founder of the Ag'azyan dynasty, they could consult page 237 of a book by "Moraya".
+At first, Kropp thought this was referring to Alexandre Moret, but it was later made clear that Selassie's regnal list had been significantly inspired by a book called Histoire de l'Éthiopie by Louis J. Morié, published in 1904.